vladinstein/larsvonlynch/README.md

     * *index* route shows the table with the movies that this user has added to his list;
     * *add* and *delete* routes add and delete movies from the database/user's list respectively;
     * *login*, *logout* and *register* are used to take care of each users registration and the session;
-    * *search* sends dynamic API requests to a movie database "**themoviedb.org**" and returns a jsonify object so that the user can see a dynamic drop-down list of the movies with names similar to what he's typing (or what he copied and pasted);
+    * *search* sends dynamic API requests to a movie database "**themoviedb.org**" and returns a jsonify object so that the user can see a dynamic drop-down list of the movies with names similar to what he's/she's typing (or what he/she copied and pasted);
-    * in the *settings*, the user can adjust notification settings (when he wants to recieve e-mails);
+    * in the *settings*, the user can adjust notification settings (when he/she wants to recieve e-mails);
     * *support* route describes how to use the app.
 2. **helpers.py** contains functions used in the application.
 3. **\_\_init\_\_.py** is where the Flask application object is created.
 We also run the application in this file.